WebFiori/docs/sessions-management.md

 }
 ```

 The last step is to use the newly created sessions storage engine.
-In order to have the framework use the new sessions manager, developer have to define the constant `WF_SESSION_STORAGE` in the class [`GlobalConstants`](https://webfiori.com/docs/webfiori/ini/GlobalConstants).
+In order to have the framework use the new sessions manager, developer have to define the constant `WF_SESSION_STORAGE` in the class [`Env`](https://webfiori.com/docs/webfiori/ini/config/Env).
 The value of the constant must be the value of the namespace and the class name of session storage (e.g. `\app\database\SessionsDatabase`).
 Once done, the framework will use this engine.

 ## Configuring Database Session Storage

 By default, the framework comes with two session storage engines.
-One is the default one which uses files and the other one which uses database (One for MySQL and one for MSSQL).
+One is the default one which uses files ([`DefaultSessionStorage`](https://webfiori.com/docs/webfiori/framework/session/DefaultSessionStorage) and the other one which uses database (([`DatabaseSessionStorage`](https://webfiori.com/docs/webfiori/framework/session/DatabaseSessionStorage)).
 In order to be able to use database session storage, it must be first configured.
 Configuration steps are as follows:

 * Setting the value of the constant `WF_SESSION_STORAGE` to `\webfiori\framework\session\DatabaseSessionStorage`.
 * Adding a database connection with the name `sessions-connection` using the command `add`.